Skemc/teamworks/README.md

 vii.
 Employees can view all articles, showing the most recently posted articles first.

 viii.
 Employees can view a specific article.

+# Getting Started
+To get started with this project you have to follow all instruction below carefully and implement.

+# Prerequisites
+Install the software on your local machine NodeJs

+## Installing
+Make sure you have cloned this repo to your local machine, and after then run cd project_directory command using your terminal. install all dependencies by this command below

+> npm i
+## Run the server
+> npm run dev
+## Run the test
+> npm test

+# Tools Used

+## Back End
+> Node Js

+## Framework
+> Express

+## User Interface (UI)

+- HTML
+- CSS
+- Javascript

+## Deployment
+> Heroku

+# Author
+> KAREKEZI Eric
+> Email: eric.mico6@gmail.com

+# Copyright
+> Copyright (c) KAREKEZI Eric, Software developer, 2019